bostxavier/Serial-Speakers/README.md

   Season 1: 11.00 del (avg.); 1.62 sub (avg.)
   Season 2: 13.00 del (avg.); 2.08 sub (avg.)
   ```
-## Other files
+## Additional files

-In addition, and for information purpose, the repository also contains the script (*encrypt_text.py*) that we used to encrypt the copyrighted content of the *Serial Speakers* dataset.
+In addition, the repository also contains :

+- The script (*"encrypt_text.py"*) that we used to encrypt the copyrighted content of the *Serial Speakers* dataset.

+- Various *R* scripts (*"sna"* directory), that we used to perform statistical testing of some of the dataset distributions and to compute topological properties of the social networks of interacting speakers.